Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 </div>

 ## Overview
-Plangothic Project (Chinese: 遍黑体项目) is based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN and takes the Chinese Mainland glyphs as the standard to supplement the CJK Unified ideographic extension.
-The project was initiated around June 2020.
+Plangothic Project (Chinese: 遍黑体项目) is based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN and takes the Chinese Mainland variant ideographs as the standard to supplement the CJK Unified Ideographs Extension blocks.
+Initiated around June 2020.

 ## Coverage